IvoBlok/LZRoverEngine/src/lunarEmulation/README.md

 ====================================
-README FOR LZROVERENGINE LUNAREMULATION SUBSYSTEM
+README FOR LZROVERENGINE LUNAR EMULATION SUBSYSTEM
 ====================================

 This subsystem is meant to be responsible for emulating everything that in a real mission scenario would be captured by the rover.